 - Create mobile-ready medical and hospital housekeeping checklists that you can use via mobile or a tablet device.
 Request a demo.

 - Send real-time notifications of scheduled hospital housekeeping.

 - Capture photo evidence of cleaned patient rooms and high-touch surfaces.

 - Escalate issues found during housekeeping with collaborative actions.

 - Automatically generate and share hospital housekeeping reports to members of the organization.
 Preview sample report.

 - Use for free with small teams.
 Unlimited reports and storage for premium accounts.

 Featured Hospital Housekeeping Checklists

-A hospital cleaning checklist is a simple guideline followed by hospital housekeepers to standardize cleaning practices and avoid common mistakes such as double-dipping cloths, shaking mops, and more.
+A hospital cleaning checklist, also known as a housekeeping cleaning checklist for hospitals is a simple guideline followed by cleaning staff to standardize cleaning practices and avoid common mistakes such as double-dipping cloths, shaking mops, and more.
 This hospital cleaning checklist includes a sample hospital housekeeping SOP that details what hospital housekeepers should do before, during, and after cleaning different areas in the healthcare facility.